GSto/digital-garden/index.md

 ---
 # Over The Digital Garden Wall

 This is a [[digital garden]] of content that isn't quite ready for prime time.
 It's a place to collect notes, quotes, links, and other resources.
 Part of practicing [[prolific creation]].
-It's also a way of [[learning in public]].
+It's also a way of [[learn in public]].

 I hope that if I get everything out of my head and onto the internet I'll have more room for new stuff.
 ### Software, as a People Problem